mrdavemorgan/lepgallery/readme.txt

 == Dependencies ==

-* Unix/Linux on server.
-The scripts parse directories using shell commands.
-I'll investigate a Windows option.
+* Unix/Linux on server for all features.
+I am working on Windows support and it's partially complete.
+Copy files from ./ungallery/windows/* to ./ungallery/
 * PHP GD lib on server.
 This is mostly standard these days.
 * Permalinks enabled: Settings -> Permalinks -> Custom Structure -> /%category%/%postname% <br>
   More info here: http://teamtutorials.com/web-development-tutorials/clean-url%E2%80%99s-with-wordpress